LUMC/galaxy-launcher/README.md

 Variable | Function | Default
 ---|---|---
 zip_command | The command used to zip files. | "pigz -{{compression_level}} -p {{compression_threads}}"
+prerequisites | Contains the packages that are prerequisite for docker | pip-packages | Contains the prerequisite python packages |  docker-engine key | contains the docker repository key repo | the docker repo bioblend_packages | packages needed to install tools | bioblend docker_published_ports | published ports are appended in the tasks file | ""

 ### User defined vars
 These variables should be defined by the user.